stevelikesrhino/mode-gate/README.md

 # Mode Gate

 A three-mode permission control system for [PI Coding Agent](https://github.com/badlogic/pi-mono), controlling what the AI can do.

+### Update: Added line-edit — a line-number + hash based editing tool to work around Qwen3.5 + llama.cpp tokenizer issues that prevent correct matching of CJK+English old/new strings, making certain documents uneditable.
+Opus wrote most of the code.
+Opt out if you're not using CJK characters.

+Example:
+> 喵喵喵喵is a cat
+> 汪汪汪汪is a dog

+Editing is very error-prone

 ## Modes